phest/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Controller Events:** The controller to listen for the events on.
+If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
+ * **Controller Actions:** The controller to perform actions on.
+If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Custom Rigidbody Object:** If a custom rigidbody and collider for the rigidbody are required, then a gameobject containing a rigidbody and collider can be passed into this parameter.
 If this is empty then the rigidbody and collider will be auto generated at runtime to match the SDK default controller.

 ### Class Events